New York City Fire Department: 1648–1865

-Although the 1737 Act created the basis of the fire department, the actual legal entity was incorporated in the State of New York on March 20, 1798 under the name of "Fire Department, City of New York."
+Although the 1737 Act created the basis of the fire department, the actual legal entity was incorporated in the State of New York on March 20, 1798, under the name of "Fire Department, City of New York."

-The city's oldest fire company still in operation was organized July 10, 1772 as Hook and Ladder Co.
+The city's oldest fire company still in operation was organized July 10, 1772, as Hook and Ladder Co.
 1. The company was disbanded in 1776 when the British Army invaded Manhattan following the Continental Army's loss at the Battle of Brooklyn and the resulting loss of Manhattan after the Landing at Kip's Bay, and most of the firefighters making up the company fled the city.
 Following the British Evacuation of New York in November 1783, on June 16, 1784, Mutual Hook and Ladder 1 was reorganized.
 The company operated continuously during the volunteer fire department days, and on the organization of the Paid System, Hook and Ladder Company No.1 was created September 8, 1865, using the same location, the same truck and the same red cap fronts as Mutual Hook and Ladder No.1 did, and nine of her twelve members had served in the old company.
 It was the only company that was continued with the same number and location, and might be said that Hook and Ladder Company No. 1 has had a continuous existence since June 16, 1784.
 The company has moved firehouses several times since its inception, and has been housed at 100 Duane Street in Tribeca since December 31, 1905, with Engine 7 and Battalion 1.
-The company later became the first Tower Ladder company in the city in 1964.
+The company later became the first Tower Ladder company in the city in 1964, and is now known as Ladder 1.

 In 1845, the last great fire to affect Manhattan began early in the morning and was subdued that afternoon.
 The fire killed four firefighters, 26 civilians, and destroyed 345 buildings.